Bounded Languages Described by GF(2)-grammars: Subsets of a* b*

 The language $a^* b^*$ is accepted by the following DFA $M$: $M$ has two states $q_a$ and $q_b$, both accepting, and its transition function is $\delta(q_a, a) = q_a, \delta(q_a, b) = q_b, \delta(q_b, b) = q_b$.

-Let us formally intersect the GF(2)-grammar $G$ with regular language $a^* b^*$, recognized by the automaton $M$ (the construction of intersection of an ordinary grammar with regular expression by Bar-Hilal et al.~\cite{BarhillelPerlesShamir} can be easily adapted to the case of GF(2)-grammars~\cite [Section 6]{grammars-gf2}).
-The language described by the GF(2)-grammar will not change, because it already was a subset of $a^* b^*$ before.
+Let us formally intersect the GF(2)-grammar $G$ with a regular language $a^* b^*$, recognized by the automaton $M$ (the construction of the intersection of an ordinary grammar with a regular expression by Bar-Hillel et al.~\cite{BarhillelPerlesShamir} can be easily adapted to the case of GF(2)-grammars~\cite [Section 6]{grammars-gf2}).
+The language described by the GF(2)-grammar will not change, because it was already a subset of $a^* b^*$ before.

 The grammar itself changes considerably, however.
 Every nonterminal $C$ of the original GF(2)-grammar splits into three nonterminals: $C_{a \to a}$, $C_{a \to b}$. and $C_{b \to b}$.
 These nonterminals will satisfy the following conditions: $L(C_{a \to a}) = L(C) \cap a^*$, $L(C_{b \to b}) = L(C) \cap b^*$ and $L(C_{a \to b}) = L(C) \cap (a^* b^+)$.
 Also, a new starting nonterminal $S'$ appears.